Raoul Duke

 Raoul Duke is the partially fictionalized author surrogate character and sometimes pseudonym used by Hunter S. Thompson as the main character and antihero for many of his works.
 He is perhaps best known as the narrator for his 1971 autobiographical novel Fear and Loathing in Las Vegas.
 The book was originally written under the name Raoul Duke.
-The character wears a bucket hat and yellow tinted aviator glasses.
+The character wears a bucket hat and yellow tinted aviator sunglasses.